Be called back

 Data protection requires measures tailored to the sensitivity of the data: strong passwords, access controls, regular backups, system updates, and staff awareness.

-E. Appoint a Data Protection Officer (DPO): The DPO plays a pivotal role in GDPR compliance GDPR they advise management, oversee compliance, ensure best practices are followed, respond to requests from data subjects, and may be the primary point of contact in the event of an audit.
+E. Appoint a Data Protection Officer (DPO): The DPO plays a pivotal role in GDPR compliance GDPR they advise senior management, oversee compliance efforts, promote best practices, respond to requests from data subjects, and may serve as the primary point of contact in the event of an audit

 To facilitate these steps, certain organizations are available to assist you.
 For example, Dipeeo offers comprehensive support, an outsourced DPO outsourced with the CNIL (National Commission for Information Technology and Civil Liberties), specialized lawyers available to answer your questions without limitation, and a centralized platform that facilitates the management of processing, records, consents, and all required documentation.